Ahma0205/Bike-Rental-Demand-Perdiction/README.md

 ### Description:

-Prediction of the number of bicycles rented in an hour of a day in the Seoul Bike Sharing System based on different weather conditions and holiday information in Seoul
+Prediction of the number of bicycles rented in every hour of a day in the Seoul Bike Sharing System based on different weather conditions and holiday information in Seoul

 ### Group members: